 Central banks use repo to conduct routine monetary policy operations and to provide emergency liquidity to the market in times of crisis.
-Repo mitigates their credit risk and connects them to an active interbank repo market through which liquidity can be efficiently redistributed.
+Repo mitigates their credit risk and connects them to an active interbank repo market through which liquidity can be efficiently redistributed to other banks and non-banks.